HeisenbugLtd/spat/README.md

 As above, but here you can see the individual proof results.
 It seems that Z3 is not well suited to prove these particular verification conditions, but CVC4 can prove them quite fast.
-This is a good indicator, that in that particular case, CVC4 should be called first.
+This is a good indicator that in that particular case, CVC4 should be called first to optimize proof times.

 Without the `--failed-only` option, all proof attempts will be shown in a similar manner.

+Please keep in mind that a single proof may have multiple paths leading to it, resulting in more than just one proof attempt for a single verification condition.

 #### The `--verbose`` option